kandrews1123/Fantasy-Football-Roster-Optimizer/README.md

 ### Installing

-You can download my program through the "CMSE831_Final Project.ipynb" file attached to the repository.
+You can download my program through the "CMSE831_FinalProject_Andrews.ipynb" file attached to the repository.

 ## Authors